Jeni-D/PUBLIC/Activity 2.1.1.md

 ----------
 ##### *Magnitude: Radar Chart*
-* Use this type for visualizing survey metrics in our industry (Medallia)
+* Use this type for visualizing survey metrics in our industry (Medallia survey)
  * Have also seen this used in gaming industry to present stats of a character in MMORPGs